UbiquityDotNET/Llvm.NET/GOVERNANCE.md

 activities include (but are not limited to):

 * Evangelizing about the project
-* Informing developers of project strengths and weaknesses from a new user’s perspective
+* Informing developers of project strengths and weaknesses from a new user's perspective
-* Providing moral support (a ‘thank you’ goes a long way)
+* Providing moral support (a 'thank you' goes a long way)
 * Providing financial support

 Users who continue to engage with the project and its community will often find themselves becoming more and more